Universal subdiffusive behavior at band edges from transfer matrix exceptional points

 Although the transition is independent of the strength of system-bath couplings, the presence of the baths is crucial.
 This is rooted in the fact that the mechanism for NESS transport relies not only on the chain energy states but also on the energy states available in the baths.
 The current-current correlations (or the associated density-density correlations) computed in absence of the baths, as often done in the Green-Kubo formalism, will neither show any subdiffusive behavior for $\mu$ at band edges, nor show the existence of a well-defined localization length for $\mu$ outside system bands.
 In absence of the baths, in either case, no transport is possible because all bands are either completely full or completely empty.
 In presence of the baths, even if there is no single particle energy eigenstate for the chain at a chosen value of $\mu$, due to quantum nature of the particles, a small but finite probability exists for few particles to tunnel into and out of the chain, thereby making transport possible.
 This, in turn, leads to the exotic dissipative phase transition at every band edge.
-Therefore our analysis and findings have no obvious analog neither in isolated quantum systems nor in classical stochastic open systems.
+Therefore the non-analytic change in conductance at every band-edge has no obvious analog either in isolated quantum systems or in classical stochastic open systems.

+{\it Similarities and differences between band-edges and mobility-edges ---} The sharp transition as a function of $\mu$ from a regime with a well-defined localization length to a regime of ballistic transport via a `critical point' showing sub-diffusive scaling is akin to localization-delocalization transitions as a function of energy seen in some quasiperiodic systems (for example, \cite{DasSarma_1988,Luschen_2018,Ganeshan_2015,Li_2017, Wang_2020, Wang_2021,Archak_GAAH_2017}).
+The energy where this transition happens is called the mobility-edge.
+In this sense, in a two-terminal set-up, every band-edge behaves like a mobility-edge.
+A mobility edge in a two-terminal set-up acts as an energy filter for quantum transport.
+This property can find potential applications in devising efficient autonomous thermal machines \cite{Chiaracane_2020,Benenti_2017}.
+Since every band-edge has the same effect, band-edges can also be potentially utilized for the same purpose.